 Includes the majestic Arenal Volcano as well as the beautiful cloud forests of the Monteverde region.
 A popular destination for its array of wildlife and birdlife in the rainforests of Arenal, natural hotsprings and views of the volcano.
-Active adventures are plentiful in the region including kayaking on Lake Arenal, river floats, white water rafting, ziplinging and canopy tours.
+Active adventures are plentiful in the region including kayaking and stand up paddleboarding on Lake Arenal, river floats, white water rafting, ziplining and canopy tours.

 The parks, reserves and eco-lodges of the Monteverde region offer a chance to get back to nature, and stroll through the misty cloud forests dripping with epiphytes and moss and catching glimpses of the many species of hummingbirds.
 A guide is always recommended to view the most birds and wildlife, particularly if you want to spot the elusive Resplendent Quetzal or Three-Wattled Bellbird.